bekk/bekk-christmas/post/thecloud/terraform-managed-stackdriver-monitoring-and-alerting-in-gcp.md

 ---
 ## Defining a Stackdriver monitoring dashboard

-While Terraform has a lot of thorughly documented resources - the resource defining a dashboard in GCP is really basic.
+While Terraform has a lot of thoroughly documented resources - the resource defining a dashboard in GCP is really basic.
 The [`google_monitoring_dashboard`](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/monitoring_dashboard) resource takes only one argument - the dashboard configuration defined as JSON.

 ```